Queen of Angels Hospital: History

 Kathryn Crosby is among the alumnae of the nursing school.
 Sakaye Shigekawa was a past president of the hospital.
 Tirso del Junco was once the medical chief of staff.
 During its heyday, the hospital was a "centerpiece" of the city's hospital community.

 Filming site

 In 1951, the exterior was used as the setting for the fictitious Mercy General Hospital in the Adventures of Superman television series.
 After its closure, the main building, a Spanish-style hospital complex, was used primarily as a film set.
-It appeared in a number of productions, including Halloween: The Curse of Michael Myers, Men Don't Tell, Snapdragon, The Invaders, and The Innocent.
+It appeared in a number of productions, including Halloween: The Curse of Michael Myers, Men Don't Tell, Snapdragon, Late for Dinner, The Invaders, and The Innocent.